brendan-ch/personal-website/content/work/abstract-color-art.md

 ![Vector art, displayed in three different color sets.](/static/work/abstract-color-art/Chen_Brendan_Color_2.png)

 *This project was created using Adobe Illustrator.
-Font used is Neue Haas Grotesk Display.*
+Typeface used is Neue Haas Grotesk Display.*